50th Guards Rifle Division: East Prussian Offensive

-On February 19 the 150th Guards Rifle Regiment would be awarded the Order of the Red Banner for its role in the initial phases of the offensive in East Prussia.
-After six weeks of almost continuous fighting by the beginning of March the divisions of 3rd Belorussian Front were seriously understrength; the 50th Guards at this time contained roughly 2,500 personnel.
-Despite this the Front ordered a new operation to eliminate the remaining German forces southwest of the Königsberg fortified zone.
-The new offensive began on March 13, with 28th Army attacking in the direction of Bladiau, which was taken on March 15.
-During the night of March 25/26 the army, in cooperation with 31st Army, stormed the town of Rosenberg and advanced towards Balga, capturing 6,200 soldiers, 25 tanks and 220 guns of various calibres.
-Immediately after the operation ended on March 29 the 28th was reassigned to the Reserve of the Supreme High command and began moving across eastern Germany towards the Oder River.
-On April 26 the division would be decorated with the Order of Kutuzov, 2nd Degree, in recognition of its role in the fighting southwest of Königsberg.
+On February 19, the 150th Guards Rifle Regiment would be awarded the Order of the Red Banner for its role in the initial phases of the offensive in East Prussia.
+After six weeks of almost continuous fighting, by the beginning of March, the divisions of the 3rd Belorussian Front were seriously understrength; the 50th Guards at this time contained roughly 2,500 personnel.
+Despite this, the Front ordered a new operation to eliminate the remaining German forces southwest of the Königsberg fortified zone.
+The new offensive began on March 13, with the 28th Army attacking in the direction of Bladiau, which was taken on March 15.
+During the night of March 25/26, the army, in cooperation with the 31st Army, stormed the town of Rosenberg and advanced towards Balga, capturing 6,200 soldiers, 25 tanks, and 220 guns of various calibres.
+Immediately after the operation ended on March 29, the 28th was reassigned to the Reserve of the Supreme High Command and began moving across eastern Germany towards the Oder River.
+On April 26, the division would be decorated with the Order of Kutuzov, 2nd Degree, in recognition of its role in the fighting southwest of Königsberg.